Sending Office: Honorable Katherine M. Clark

 in the halls of Congress.

-The BE HEARD Act will help achieve gender equity and safe workplaces by implementing policies like prohibiting mandatory arbitration and pre-dispute nondisclosure agreements, extending statutes of limitations for workers to file harassment claims with the
+The BE HEARD in the Workplace Act will help achieve gender equity and safe workplaces by implementing policies like prohibiting mandatory arbitration and pre-dispute nondisclosure agreements, extending statutes of limitations for workers to file harassment

 The diverse voices saying “MeToo” have made it clear that enough is enough.
 We hope you will join us in telling workers who have been the victims of sexual harassment and discrimination that they deserve to BE HEARD.